I hadn't planned on becoming a psychotherapist, and the path that led me to becoming one was definitely not a straight line.

 I am honoured and grateful to have been called to do this work, and I look forward to accompanying you on your healing journey and the paths you travel.

-I am a Registered Clinical Counsellor (RCC) and a member of The BC Association of Clinical Counsellors.
-I have a Masters of Art in Counselling Psychology (2012) from Yorkville University and a Bachelor of Design (2002) from the Alberta University of the Arts.
+I am a Registered Clinical Counsellor (RCC) with The BC Association of Clinical Counsellors.
+I have a Masters of Art in Counselling Psychology (2012) from Yorkville University, and a Bachelor of Design (2002) from the Alberta University of the Arts.

 I am happy to offer referrals if I am unable to accommodate you at this time.